 Zoe follows the development of a new form of Artificial Intelligence.
-Designed specifically to fulfil the human need of companionship.
+Designed specifically to fulfill the human need of companionship.
 In a world full of robots used for menial tasks, one man dedicates his life to create the perfect synthetic human.
 One that could provide a true relationship.
 Artificial intelligence, that has the capacity to love.

 It's fair to say, that there have been heaps of films and TV shows around the A.I theme.
 Some are definitely better than others.
 Spielberg's AI, for instance, was splattered with symbolism but raised significant questions along the way.
 This is where Zoe succeeds where others have failed.
 Yes, we get the same hint of Pinocchio as all the other AI stories.
 But the focus is firmly on complex emotional needs.
 What is love, real love?